rsnel/ez-portal/README.md

 - multiple search terms (separated by comma) are not supported

-- in student view: no list of groups is displayes
+- in student view: no list of groups is displayed

 - in group view, no list of students is displayed